EE 5G Masts and Configurations

 EE (BT) Ericsson 4G and 32T32R 5G site in Belfast

 One of the first BT/EE Ericsson Massive MIMO 5G sites which uses 32T32R AIRs.
-BT/EE use the 3278/3278k models.
-The Huawei AAUs on site are for operator 3.
+BT/EE use various models.
+The Huawei AAUs on site were for operator 3.

 8T8R